A Rollback in the History of Communication-Induced Checkpointing: Index-based Checkpointing

 \subsection{Partly-informed strategy}

 The partly-informed strategy produces a Z-consistent timestamping by not allowing logical clocks to decrease along a zigzag path.
 Let us consider zigzag paths composed by two messages $[m_2, m_1]$, as the ones depicted in Fig.~\ref{fig:strict}.
-In Fig.~\ref{fig:stricta}, $\proc{i}$ receives $m_2$ and $m_2.t = m_1.t$.
-In Fig.~\ref{fig:strictb}, $\proc{i}$ receives $m_2$, and since $m_2.t > m_1.t$, $\proc{i}$ takes a forced checkpoint, represented by a black diamond, before delivering $m_2$ to the application.
+In both figures $m_2$ is received by $\proc{i}$ after it has sent $m_1$, which carries $\proc{i}$ current $\lc_i$.
+In Fig.~\ref{fig:stricta}, $\proc{i}$ receives $m_2$ and $m_2.t = m_1.t$, thus $\proc{i}$ is sure the logical clock has not decreased along zigzag path $[m_2, m_1]$.
+In this case, $\proc{i}$ is not required to take a forced checkpoint, and this absence of action is represented in Fig.~\ref{fig:strict} by a not operator before a black diamond.
+In Fig.~\ref{fig:strictb}, $\proc{i}$ receives $m_2$, and since $m_2.t > m_1.t$ this implies a decrease in the logical clock along zigzag path $[m_2, m_1]$.
+To avoid this, $\proc{i}$ takes a forced checkpoint, represented by a black diamond, before delivering $m_2$ to the application.

 This approach can be implemented by the following control structures~\cite{Helary2000}:

 \begin{itemize}

 \item Boolean array $\sentto_i[1\dots n]$: $\sentto_i[j]$ indicates whether processes $\proc{i}$ has sent a message to $\proc{j}$ in the current checkpointing interval.